 Through its PDP, Embark has partnered with carriers to develop its offering and demonstrate proof of concept.
-To date, Embark has entered into non-binding agreements with nine carriers and shippers to demonstrate its ability to move freight on their existing networks.
+To date, Embark has entered into non-binding agreements with over a half-dozen carriers and shippers to prepare for deployment and scaling of Embark Driver.
+Embark has already worked with these partners to analyze their transportation networks at a lane level and develop tactical plans for transitioning existing freight volume from manually driven trucks to Embark autonomous trucks operated by partner carriers.
 Through these relationships, Embark is able to leverage the decades-long truck freight expertise of its carrier partners in optimizing its autonomous vehicle technology and business model.
-Embark's existing relationships with carriers also demonstrate to the rest of the market that a number of large carriers with significant fleets and operations have already recognized the potential value of adopting Embark Driver.
+We believe the commitment in time and resources from some of the nation's largest carriers demonstrates the potential value these partners see in adopting Embark Driver.

-Embark estimates that these existing partners operate approximately 33,000 trucks and purchase approximately 8,000 trucks annually.
-Embark believes that its current carriers reflect a tiny fraction of the overall demand for its technology and Embark is in discussions with other carriers representing 50% of the top 100 carriers measured by truck count, which represent a meaningfully larger addressable market.
+Embark estimates that these existing partners operate approximately 39,000 trucks and purchase approximately 9,000 trucks annually.
+Embark believes that its current carriers reflect a tiny fraction of the overall demand for its technology.